chunchewen/zibbsvc/README.md

 This repository includes three folders: Simulation, Synthetic, and SC Info.

 The Simulation folder contains the R code to simulate the Zero-Inflated Beta-Binomial Spatially Varying Coefficient (ZIBB-SVC) model (Simulation-ZIBBSVC.R), as described in the Simulation section.
-We export the MCMC samples for each parameter as an R data file (Simulation-ZIBBSVC.Rda) for use in generating plots.
+We export the MCMC samples for each parameter as an R data file (Simulatio-MCMCSampler.Rda) for use in generating plots.
 In the Make Plot.R script, we import the MCMC samples from Simulation-ZIBBSVC.Rda and generate the plots presented in the manuscript and supplementary material.

 The Synthetic folder contains the synthetic version of the South Carolina (SC) prenatal data to facilitate analysis.
 The actual SC prenatal data cannot be shared due to the policies of the SC Revenue and Fiscal Affairs Office, Health and Demographics Section, and the SC Department of Health and Environmental Control.
 This folder includes synthetic data (xxxx.Rda) and run the ZIBB-SVC model (Synthetic-ZIBBSVC.R)....